MicrosoftDocs/well-architected/well-architected/performance-efficiency/scale-partition.md

 - *Architecture*: Assess the design of the application architecture.
 Some applications might be inherently designed to scale horizontally, with stateless components that can be easily distributed across multiple instances.
 Other applications might have stateful components or dependencies that make vertical scaling more appropriate.
 Evaluate the scalability and elasticity requirements of the workload.

-#### Design for infrastructure scalability
+#### Design infrastructure to scale

-Designing for infrastructure scalability is the process of creating an architecture that can handle increasing demands and workload by adding or adjusting resources as needed.
+Designing infrastructure to scale is the process of creating an architecture that can handle increasing demands and workload by adding or adjusting resources as needed.
 It involves planning and implementing solutions that can scale horizontally or vertically to accommodate growth.
 Strategies include avoiding singletons that can become bottlenecks and decoupling application components to ensure independent scalability.
 When you design a workload to be scalable, it can effectively distribute the workload across multiple resources, which prevents bottlenecks and maximizes resource utilization.

 **Avoid singletons.** You should avoid the use of a single, centralized resource for the entire workload.
 Instead, distribute your workload across multiple resources for better scalability, fault tolerance, and performance.
 Explore some specific examples and design considerations to avoid singletons in workload resources: